 But mostly feels like hell

-French taxi strikes surrounded the airport and did not let my Uber through.
-This is why I left early.
-To find another path to that airplane.
+French taxi drivers on strike surrounded Orly Oest and did not let my Uber through.
+This is why I left early, I remind myself.
+To find another path to my airplane.

 It was night and it was day.
 Apollo inverted, I chased the sunrise across the globe, hungry for that thin band of gold